-- Posted Speed 25 mph, deemed a safe and comfortable speed in urban environments. - Design Speed 25 mph, set equal to the posted speed.
+- Posted Speed 25 mph, deemed a safe and comfortable speed in urban envronments. - Design Speed 25 mph, set equal to the posted speed.
 Low design speed is intended to discourage speeding. - Number of Through Lanes 1 in each direction (2 total). - Lane Width Typically, 12 ft lanes.
 The cross section is 35' back-of-curb to back-of-curb, to allow two 12' travel lanes, 8' for parking (on one side), and 2' gutter (on the side not used for parking).
 These dimensions should provide for adequate maneuverability and potential staging of vehicles, if necessary. - On-Street Parking Parallel parking typically provided on one side of the street, 8' wide (including the gutter), to allow for truck parking when necessary.

-- Curb and Gutter-Should always have 2'6" curb and gutter. - Planting Strips The planting strip provides separation between pedestrian and vehicular traffic and room for healthy tree growth, an important consideration in a low density, industrial environment.
-Should be a minimum of 8' to support large maturing trees. - Sidewalks Pedestrian traffic may be lighter in industrial locations than in other local street contexts, but pedestrians must still be accommodated, particularly given the truck traffic on the Local Industrial Street.
-Minimum 5' unobstructed width sidewalks must be provided. - Driveways Appropriate, as direct access is expected. - Lighting Street lighting typically provided along segments only where necessary for safety.
-Separate pedestrian lighting is typically not necessary.
+- Curb and Gutter-Should always have 2'6" or 2' curb and gutter. - Planting Strips The planting strip provides separation between pedestrian and vehicular traffic and room for healthy tree growth, an important consideration in a low density, industrial environment.
+Should be a minimum of 8' to support large maturing trees. - Sidewalks Pedestrian traffic may be lighter in industrial locations than in other local street contexts, but pedestrians must still be accommodated, particularly given the truck traffic and higher speeds allowed on the Local Industrial Street.
+Minimum 5' unobstructed width sidewalks must be provided. - Driveways Appropriate, as direct access is expected. - Lighting Street lighting typically provided along segments only where nec-

-- Utilities To preserve sidewalk capacity for pedestrians, maintain a clear zone per ADA requirements, and allow larger trees and other aesthetic treatments, utilities should be placed underground, taking care to minimize conflicts with street trees.
+- essary for safety.
+Separate pedestrian lighting is typically not necessary. - Utility Poles To preserve sidewalk capacity for pedestrians, maintain a clear zone per ADA requirements, and allow larger trees and other aesthetic treatments, utilities should be placed underground.
 If underground placement is not possible, the next locations to consider for poles are behind the sidewalk or in the planting strip.
-In no circumstance should poles be placed in the sidewalk and, as with underground placement, every attempt should be made to avoid or minimize conflicts with street trees.
-Utility poles should be consolidated where possible, with redundant poles removed in retrofit situations. - Block Length As described in Table 4.1, in the introduction to this chapter, Local Industrial Streets' block lengths may be longer than other local street types, due to the land uses and typically larger building footprints, but should not exceed 1000', to help maintain connectivity.
+In no circumstance should poles be placed in the sidewalk.
+Utility poles should be consolidated where possible, with redundant poles removed in retrofit situations. - Block Length May be longer than other local street types, due to the land uses and typically larger building footprints, but should preferably not exceed 1000', to help maintain connectivity.

-Bus Stops - If there are bus routes on a Local Industrial Street, mid-block stops are allowable, where necessary to maintain preferred spacing.
+• Bus Stops - If there are bus routes on a Local Industrial Street, mid-block stops are allowable, where necessary to maintain preferred spacing.